K-Schubert/Swiss_Mountain_app/README.md

 ### Data Collection

 - [x] Collect image URLs with javascript.
-- [x] Automatically download into folders with fastai.
+- [x] Automatically download into folders.
 - [x] Scrap Wikipedia table of mountains in CH with bs4.
-- [x] Create script to automate above steps.
+- [x] Create script to automate above steps with Selenium.
-- [ ] Expand number of available mountains.
+- [x] Expand number of available mountains.

 ### Data Cleaning and Augmentation